xavipolo/homeassistant/mqtt-integration/readme.md

 - [tuya-convert](https://github.com/ct-Open-Source/tuya-convert)
 - Android Phone (Sansung s8+)

-Connect to rPi by LAN, because Wifi will be used to enable a hotspot
+Connect to Raspberry Pi by LAN, because Wifi will be used to enable a hotspot.

 ### Install tuya convert